Bernd Freytag von Loringhoven

 Alexander Otto Hermann Wolfgang Bernd(t) Freiherr Freytag von Loringhoven (6 February 1914 – 27 February 2007), was a Baltic German officer in the German Army during World War II.
-In 1956, he joined the German Federal Armed Forces, the Bundeswehr, and rose to the rank of Generalleutnant.
+In 1956, he joined the West German Federal Armed Forces, the Bundeswehr, and rose to the rank of Generalleutnant.

 Early life

 The Frydag, including the Freytag-Loringhoven, family was an ancient Baltic German noble family of Westphalian origin, originating in Münster.
 They were first mentioned in the 12th century (Baron: Livonia, Courland 1198; Master of the Teutonic Order 1485, Gotha Register 1896, 1934 1942).
 He was born in Arensburg, Governorate of Livonia (now Kuressaare, Estonia) to Baron Burchard Haro Charles Napoleon Freytag von Loringhoven and Leonide Klara Oda von Möller.
-The family left their ancestral home after Estonia proclaimed independence in 1918 and the German land titles and assets were confiscated.
+The family left their ancestral home after Estonia proclaimed independence in 1918, and the German land titles and assets were confiscated.
 After one year of law studies at the University of Königsberg, he joined the Reichswehr in 1933.
 He was promoted to Leutnant in 1937.

 World War II

 In late 1942, the tank battalion under Loringhoven's command was encircled during the Soviet counter-offensive at the Battle of Stalingrad.
-In January 1943, he was flown out of the pocket and later transferred to the staff of 111th Infantry Division on 2 March 1943.
+In January 1943, he was flown out of the pocket on one of the last Luftwaffe flights out of the city and later transferred to the staff of 111th Infantry Division on 2 March 1943.
 On 23 January 1943, he was awarded the German Cross in Gold as Hauptmann (captain) in the 2nd Battalion, 2nd Panzer Regiment, 16th Panzer Division (Wehrmacht).
 In November 1943, Loringhoven was promoted to major.
 From July 1944 to April 1945, he served as an adjutant to the Chief of Army General Staff (first, General Heinz Guderian and then General Hans Krebs).